Here comes the day off

 Literal: “opposite of him,” as in someone who would complement him by being everything he’s not, yet an important part of what he needs to be.
 She completes him.

 Why do you think that after God finished his work of Creation he took a day off: “He rested” (2:2)?
-Miller reports in A Visual Walk Through Genesis, page 26, that some scholars speculate God rested for the same reason sinless Jesus got baptized: to show people what he wants them to do.
+Some scholars speculate God rested for the same reason sinless Jesus got baptized: to show people what he wants them to do.
 Does that make sense to you?

-Miller says we don’t really know how to pronounce God’s name because the Hebrew writers in ancient times saved space on their scrolls by writing in shorthand, skipping the vowels (A Visual Walk Through Genesis, page 27).
+Scholars say we don’t really know how to pronounce God’s name because the Hebrew writers in ancient times saved space on their scrolls by writing in shorthand, skipping the vowels.
 All we know is that they abbreviated God’s name as YHWH (2:4).
 Scholars can only guess what vowels to fill in.
 The most popular guess: YAHWEH (YAH way).
 Dale Carnegie, author of How to Win Friends and Influence People, said this: “A person’s name is to that person the sweetest and most important sound in any language.”
 Does it bother you that we don’t even know God’s name?

 Genesis says God made the first human “from the dust of the ground” (2:7).
 But at least 300 years before Moses could have written that—assuming Jewish tradition is right and Moses wrote it—someone in what is now Iraq said their god made people from dirt.
 It’s in a story called the Epic of Gilgamesh (GILL gah mesh).
-Miller reports that similar ancient stories in Egypt, Central Africa, and Greece say much the same.
+Similar ancient stories in Egypt, Central Africa, and Greece say much the same.
 How do you think Christians should respond to that?

 “The LORD God told the man, ‘You’re welcome to eat fruit from any tree in the garden—with one exception.
 Do not eat fruit from the tree that gives you wisdom to know right from wrong.
 If you do, you’re dead’” (2:16-17).
 Adam ate it but he didn’t die—until age 930.
-Miller reports several theories to explain Adam’s long life (A Visual Walk Through Genesis, page 35).
+There are several popular theories to explain Adam’s long life.
 One is that God was talking about spiritual death: Adam’s lost link to God.
 Or maybe God had planned for humans to live forever.
-Do you like any of the theories Miller reports?
-Here are the four theories Miller mentioned.
+Do you like any of the theories?

 - God was bluffing.